 There is an outgoing U.S. Mail dropbox outside the main entrance (closest to Garage 3).

-Bike racks are located at the Academic Entrance and Public Safety entrance of the main building.
+Bike racks are located at the Academic Entrance and Public Safety entrance of the main building, as well as at 400 Farmington Avenue (Cell and Genome Sciences Building).

-The UConn Bookstore is located on the Main floor of the Academic Building, one floor up from the Academic Entrance, next to the Academic Rotunda.
-Bookstore hours are currently Monday-Thursday from 8:30 a.m. to 5:00 p.m. and Fridays from 8:30 a.m. to 4:00 p.m.
+The UConn Barnes and Noble Bookstore is located on the Main floor of the Academic Building, one floor up from the Academic Entrance, next to the Academic Rotunda.
+Bookstore hours are currently Monday-Thursday from 8 a.m. to 4 p.m..

 All house phones can be used to make local calls.
 Just dial 9 to get an outside phone line, and then the phone number.
 To dial a number within UConn Health on these phones, just dial the last 4 digits of the phone number.
 These phones are dispersed throughout the main building, including in the food court seating area, in some of the academic hallways